-We also compete with producers of copper wire cable on the basis of cost and performance tradeoffs.
+Fiber optic cable competes with copper wire cable on the basis of cost and performance tradeoffs.
 The cost of the electro-optical interfaces required for the fiber optic networks and higher speed electronics generally associated with high performance fiber optic networks can make them less desirable for use in applications where the advantages of fiber optic cables are not required.
-We also compete with producers of other alternative transmission media, including wireless and satellite communications.
-As fiber optic components continue to improve in performance while costs decrease, fiber optic networks become a more cost effective solution, especially with the increasing demand for higher transmission speeds or bandwidth.